Qiskit/openqasm3_parser/README.md

 </details>

-### Warning !

-Do not run `cargo test`.
-Rather use `./run_tests.sh` or commands found therein.
-This is because codegen is implemented via the test system (you read correctly).
-If possible, we plan to change this to a more conventional approach.

 ### Using this front end

 A reminder: A front end is not of much use unless you have a back end.
 Examples showing the entry points and how to use them,